 NEF UK’s Empowering Women Through Non-Wood Forest Products (NWFP) project has seen substantial progress with its gender-focused value chain approach to using the harvesting of non-wood forest products to alleviate poverty while improving agency and inclusion for women.
 It has surpassed goals for reach, knowledge building, and increased income.

-Funded by Comic Relief, this effort is positively impacting the lives of women and their families in poor, remote Sudanese communities by increasing their incomes and improving management of natural resources.
-It introduces new techniques for producing and harvesting key non-wood forest products, such as gum arabic, desert dates, honey, sider, baobab, and other local forest fruits that improve quality but reduce the degradation of the trees that produce them.
+In Sudan, women make up 72% of those involved with the harvesting and selling of forest fruits but earn 80% less than men in the sector.
+NEF’s Comic Relief-funded efforts in rural Sudan are working to change this by introducing women’s voices into the negotiation process, creating market linkages, and establishing standard pricing.
+This is positively impacting the lives of women and their families in poor, remote Sudanese communities by increasing their incomes and also improving the management of natural resources.
+NEF is working to introduce new techniques for producing and harvesting key non-wood forest products, such as gum arabic, desert dates, honey, sider, baobab, and other local forest fruits that improve quality but reduce the degradation of the trees that produce them.
 The formation and capacity building of local women’s associations is the main entry point for the empowerment process that NEF seeks to achieve for women in these communities.
 The women’s associations act as a cooperative for efforts around marketing, commercialization, sales, and management of these natural resources.

 Six Month Update – Women’s Associations